There are many definitions of customer experience, but I have settled on this one:

 What is the result of this example?
 The person probably ends up buying from someone else, so the company has spent money and human capital on an advertisement, a telephone call, and two digital experiences that lead to the wrong result.

-One more part of the customer experience that we cannot forget about – and which forms the basis for this book – is Customer Service.
+One more part of the customer experience that we cannot forget about is Customer Service.
 Many people confuse Customer Service and customer experience.
 Customer Service is a single interaction, so therefore it is a subset of customer experience, which is a series of interactions.

 “Now that would indicate to most people that Customer Service is getting worse,” he said.
 “I don’t think it is getting worse.
 I think Customer Service is getting better.
 What’s happened is that customers’ expectations are higher than they’ve ever been.
 That is outpacing the strides that some of these companies are making.”